xorbit/wesp32-demos/wesp32_light_server/README.md

 The first thing the code does after loading modules is test whether `boot.py` already set up the Ethernet system.
 If not, it takes care of doing that.
 Then the IO23 pin is configured as a PWM output and blinks for 1/4 s.
 This is followed by a simple function that turns a query string into a dictionary.

-The picoweb app object is created and route handlers are added.
+The Microdot app object is created and route handlers are added.
 The root `/` route just sends the `index.html` file to the client.
-The `wesp32-logo.png` image is automatically handled by picoweb because it is in the `/static` directory and the HTML references it under the `/static` route, so we don't need to do anything to make that work.
+The `wesp32-logo.jpg` image is not automatically handled by Microdot as it was with Picoweb, so we need to provide a handler for it.
 Next we define a `/light` endpoint, it returns the current light level but also sets the light level if a `level` query parameter is specified.
 This is used by the web page to control the light level by using the slider.
-The last route is for the `/memory` endpoint, it returns the amount of free memory and can be used to observe the behavior of the garbage collector, you can also trigger garbage collection by specifying a `gc` or `collect` query parameter.
+The last route is for the `/memory` endpoint, it returns the amount of free memory and can be used to observe the behavior of the garbage collector, you can also trigger garbage collection by specifying a `gc=1` or `collect=1` query parameter.

-After defining all the endpoints, we wait for the wESP32 to receive an IP address so we can pass it to the `run` call that starts the picoweb server on port 80 where you can access it from your browser.
+After defining all the endpoints, we wait for the wESP32 to receive an IP address so we can pass it to the `run` call that starts the Microdot server on port 80 where you can access it from your browser.